 Rapid Reaction: White Sox 7, Tigers 4

-CHICAGO -- The Chicago White Sox avoided a four-game sweep with a 7-4 victory Thursday over the Detroit Tigers.
+DETROIT -- The Chicago White Sox pulled out a 7-4 victory Thursday to complete their series victory over the Detroit Tigers.

-Up next: The White Sox will send left-hander Jose Quintana (5-2, 3.61 ERA) to the mound Friday against Kansas City in the opener of a three-game series.
-The Royals will counter with right-hander James Shields (4-7, 3.24) in the 7:10 p.m. start from U.S. Cellular Field.
+Up next: The White Sox will send left-hander Chris Sale (10-1, 1.88 ERA) to the mound Friday against Minnesota in the opener of a three-game series.
+The Twins will counter with left-hander Logan Darnell (0-1, 7.88) in the 7:10 p.m. start from U.S. Cellular Field.